Chaouki-FAHIM/Virtual-Open-Space/README.md

 Separate these two APIs into two microservices:

-- Collaboration-Service should contain classes for Collaboration and Participation.
+- Collaborations-Service should contain classes for Collaborations and Participation.
 - Invitation-Service should contain the Invitation class.

 ---